gmacario/gmacario.github.io/_drafts/2017-07-02-install-build-rokers-io.md

 * Create First Admin User, then click **Save and Finish**
 * If requested, click **Restart** to restart Jenkins

-Refresh the page and login to Jenkins as user `admin`
+Reload the page in the browser, then login to Jenkins as user `admin` using the credentials you have created just before.

 * Click on **Build Executor Status**
 * Configure node `master`